A Name They Call Black People

 Vicente Guerrero, son of a black woman led Mexico to her independence from Spain in 1810 and became Mexico's second president in 1829.
 Mexico's state of Guerrero, where the resort city of Acapulco is located, was named in his honor.

 Every time I hear that term mayate, it is always used in the context of conflict.
 In the films American Me and Blood In and Blood Out, mayate was primarily used when referring to a rival gang known as The Black Guerrilla Family.
 One day, I was passing by a group of Latino construction workers and overheard one venting his frustration on how he felt about “that mayate.”
 When he saw me looking at him, he immediately stopped talking wondering if I understood.
-I simply gave him a humored smile and a wink, then crossed the street when the light turned green.
+I simply gave him a humored smile and a wink, and continued to cross the street at the green light.

 José María Morelos y Pavón, son of a freed African slave, was a revolutionary war hero.
 Mexico's state of Morelos was named in his honor.